 From Skoki Lodge there is a trail up to Merlin Lake.
 We decided to investigate but didn’t end up going all the way – just enough to get a view of Skoki Valley and the rock wall hiding Merlin Lake.

-After we retraced our steps back to Skoki Lodge we had three kilometres of climbing under a hot afternoon sun to reach Deception Pass.
+After we retraced our steps back to Skoki Lodge we had 3 km of hiking under a hot afternoon sun to reach Deception Pass.
 The views were sublime in this section – especially of the Skoki Lakes and Skoki Valley.

 From the top of Deception Pass it takes about an hour to hike back to the Baker Lake Campground – and it’s all either flat or downhill.
 But it’s hot going on a sunny, summer day.